EnricoMSciarrabba/SObject/README.md

     void emitSignal(void(Emitter::* const signalM)(Args...), Args... args) const
   ```

-2: **connect and disconnect methods:** Signals and slots can be connected and disconnected using global methods.
-Supports connecting methods from any object (receiver) and managing signal handling.
+2: **Connect and Disconnect methods:** Signals and slots can be connected and disconnected using global methods.They allow connecting and disconnecting signals to slots for specific emitter and receiver objects, with overloads for different use cases.

   ```cpp
     template<typename Emitter, typename Receiver, typename...
 Args>
     void connect(SObject* emitter, void(Emitter::*signalM)(Args...), Receiver* receiver, void(Receiver::*slotM)(Args...))